“Prohedonic Opioid-Stimulant Complex”

 For those of you who haven’t yet drawn the connection, tianeptine’s potency as an opioid receptor agonist means it functions as a highly effective analgesic (e.g. pain-killer) and when I say “highly effective”, I mean HIGHLY effective!
 Just to make sure you are properly understanding me here, I will remove any subjectivity from that comment by stating unequivocally that it works just as well as most of the prescription opioids found on pharmacy shelves.
 With such a large number of bodybuilders suffering from chronic/debilitating aches & pains, the potential implications as a training aid are obvious.
 Up until now, many of these individuals were forced to rely on N.S.A.I.Ds, which are not only damaging to the kidneys and cardiovascular system, but also inhibit protein synthesis.
 Tianeptine provides an alternative to this side effect heavy class of drugs while exhibiting far superior pain-killing effects.

 Tianeptine also provides several other benefits unrelated to those listed above, one of which is the ability to significantly reduce cortisol levels.
 As the most catabolic substance in the body, excessive production of this hormone can have a profoundly negative effect on our physiology, resulting in impaired muscle growth, accelerated fat gain, and insulin resistance.
 Bodybuilders need to remain particularly diligent when it comes to cortisol management, as the presence of multiple risk factors (intense physical exertion, cardio, stimulant use, etc) nearly guarantees the presence of elevated cortisol levels.
-Unfortunately, few bodybuilders are aware that they even have this problem or the degree to which it can negatively impact their progress, while even fewer take steps to correct it.
+Unfortunately, most bodybuilders aren’t even aware that they have this problem or the degree to which it can negatively impact their progress, while even fewer take steps to correct it.
 Tianeptine can help correct this hormonal imbalance, accelerating one’s muscle building and fat loss efforts.
 As an added perk, it has also been shown to provide powerful neuroprotective effects, promoting brain health via an increased rate of neuronal survival and improved synaptic plasticity.
 Many have speculated that this may have long-term benefits in terms of degenerative brain disease prevention.
 Lastly, tianeptine tends to balance out the stimulant half of the product by alleviating any anxiety or restlessness that may transpire through stimulant use.

 In addition to Vicaine’s core components, I have also included a variety of supportive ingredients designed to further enhance the overall experience.
 One of these is choline, a nutrient essential for proper neurotransmitter function and which enables several of the ingredients within Vicaine to work to their maximum potential.
 Unfortunately, most modern diets are deficient in this important nutrient, making one more likely to experience a number of health problems, such as muscle damage, liver damage, cardiovascular damage, diabetes, impaired cognitive function, degenerative-mental disorders, and many others.
 Choline supplementation becomes particularly important when engaging in activities and/or using drugs/supplements which deplete this vital nutrient.
 L-theanine has also been included because of its ability to combat caffeine’s potential CNS related side effects (jitteriness, anxiety, etc) and its positive effects on dopaminergic function.